Urban-Hacker/UnderscoreMeansPrivate/README.md

 ![Icon](icon.png)

 ### TLDR
-Addon to add the notion of public / private members for Godot 4.0+.
+Underscore Means Private is an addon to add the notion of public / private members for Godot 4.0+.
 This is done by enforcing the Godot convention of using underscore (_) for private variables and methods.
 Check the [documentation](Documentation.md) for more information.

 ![Preview](preview.png)